A nonequilibrium distribution for stochastic thermodynamics: Nonequilibrium relations

 $P_F(+\omega)$ denotes the probability of observing an entropy production $+\omega$ along a forward trajectory, while $P_R(-\omega)$ represents the probability of observing the negative entropy production $-\omega$ along the corresponding time-reversed trajectory, where all momenta are reversed in phase space.
 In the context of our time-reversed step 2, the forward process corresponds to the evolution from the equilibrium state $B$, where $\xi = \xi_B$ and $\lambda = \lambda_B$, to the nonequilibrium state $\{M\}$, characterized by $\xi = \xi_A$ and $\lambda = \lambda_B$.
 In this case, the Crooks fluctuation theorem takes the form:

-The probability $P_{i}(\xi_{A})_{\lambda_{B}}$ is the probability reached at the end of the reverse step 2, under the condition that $\lambda = \lambda_{B}$.
+The probability $P(\xi_{A})_{\lambda_{B}}$ is the probability reached at the end of the reverse step 2 under the condition $\lambda=\lambda_{B}$.
 For this reverse step 2, after integration of Eq.~(\ref{eq:dPsi4}) we have:

-The integration has been performed along the vertical line in Fig. 2.
-Another extension in phase has been explored by the system under the constraint that $\lambda = \lambda_{B}$.
-Also, remember that $ \left( \delta E_{i} \right)_{\lambda_{B}}=-\left ( \delta Q'_{i}\right )_{\lambda_{B}}$.
-Taking the exponential of this expression and performing a statistical average over many realizations of reverse step 2, each starting from the equilibrium distribution $P_i(B)$, we obtain:
+The integration has been performed along the vertical line in Fig.~2.
+Another sub-volume of the phase space has been explored by the system under the constraint that $\lambda = \lambda_{B}$.
+Also, remember that $ \left( \delta E \right)_{\lambda_{B}}=-\left ( \delta Q'\right )_{\lambda_{B}}$.
+Taking the exponential of this expression and performing a statistical average over many realizations of reverse step 2, each initiated from the equilibrium probability $P_i(B)$ associated with the microscopic state $i$ in the macroscopic equilibrium state $\{B\}$, we obtain:

-As in step 1, we obtain a nonequilibrium relation for uncompensated heat this time, limited to a part of the total extension in phase for which $\lambda = \lambda_{B}$:
+As in step 1, we obtain a nonequilibrium relation for uncompensated heat this time, limited to a part of the total phase space for which $\lambda = \lambda_{B}$:

-However, from Eq.(\ref{eq:Crooks2}), we notice that the left term in the previous equation is equal to one on this limited extension in phase.
+However, from Eq.(\ref{eq:Crooks2}), we notice that the left term in the previous equation is equal to one on this limited volume of the phase space.
 The free energy difference $(\Delta F)_{\lambda_{B}}$ is therefore exactly zero during the step 2 (or in the reverse step 2 since $F$ is a state function).
 When considering statistics over the full ensemble of combined step 1 and step 2 processes, the total free energy difference is given by $(\Delta F)_{\xi_{A}}+(\Delta F)_{\lambda_{B}}=(\Delta F)_{\xi_{A}}=\Delta F^{eq}$, as the initial and final states are both at equilibrium and $F$ is a state function.
 Consequently, over a series of step 1 + step 2, Eq.~(\ref{eq:ExpdPsi6}) becomes for the complete process: